 Microzeit – Books for Digital People since 2016

-We are professional designers, magazine journalists and technical editors of the so-called microcomputer generation.
+We are bold innovators, fearless writers and expert editors of the great microcomputer era.

 No journey without return

-Beginning with LCD games and Table Tops with the flair of miniature arcades, Atari 2600 (VCS) and Philips G7000 (Magnavox Odyssey II) were to follow.
+I began with LCD games and Table Tops with the flair of miniature arcades.
+Atari 2600 (VCS) and Philips G7000 (Magnavox Odyssey II) were to follow.
 A European computer journey like mine continued with the C64 (1984) and Atari ST (1987).
-It cumulated amidst friends from the demoscene, coders, gamers, musicians and swapping partners on ViC-20, C16, Amstrad CPC and Amiga as well as Super Nintendo and Sega Megadrive (Genesis).
+It cumulated amidst friends from the demoscene, coders, gamers, musicians and swapping partners on ViC-20, C16, Amstrad CPC, and Amiga as well as Super Nintendo and Sega Megadrive (Genesis).
 Then Sony Playstation vs. Microsoft XBOX.
-Ultimately, it was the modern consoles and especially the IBM PCs that opened their windows once again to the games world of the past.
+Ultimately, the modern consoles and the IBM PCs reignited my gaming world of the past.